nmshd/documentation/_docs_integrate/63-attribute-values.md

 - how it is validated (the pattern of an email address and a maximum length)
 - information about how it can be rendered on the UI

-Enmeshed defines a standard set of possible Attribute Value types for Identities within the Enmeshed ecosystem and its meaning for the Identities.
+enmeshed defines a standard set of possible Attribute Value types for Identities within the enmeshed ecosystem and its meaning for the Identities.
 And every Identity can understand/use/fill/query these Attribute Value types of other Identities.

 Most Attribute Value types are atomic, which means that they have only one property called `value` (e.g. [`EMailAddress`](#emailaddress), [`DisplayName`](#displayname), [`PhoneNumber`](#phonenumber)).
 But there are also more complex Attribute Value types which consist of multiple properties with a strong correlation (e.g. [`StreetAddress`](#streetaddress), [`PersonName`](#personname)).
 These properties can (but don't have to) contain other Attribute Values.